Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.13.3
+- Fixed excessive heavy fog in storms, blizzards, and foggy weather, particularly if using short draw distances.
+Storms now have a minimum visibility distance comparable to vanilla.
+- Minor fix to per-pixel lighting.
+Supports up to 4 UV sets in NIFs, and logs a warning if there are more than it can handle.

 0.13.2
 - Fixed an issue with exponential fog which caused near rendering to be all black, when the effective draw distance is high (clear weather, draw distance > 16 or high custom fog start distance).
 - The lantern of the chargen boat no longer appears in reflections when the boat is gone.